nplan-io/ml_paper_club/README.md

 The wide and deep model implementation that Carlos presented can be found here https://github.com/caledezma/wide_deep_model.
 Why not download it, play with it, and let us know your findings at paper club?

+The demo for Platt scaling in calibration can be found here https://github.com/caledezma/calibration_scaling_demo

 ## YouTube channel ##

 We regularly record the presentations made during the Meetup (subject to the presenter's and attendees' approval).
 These videos are then uploaded to our [YouTube channel](https://www.youtube.com/channel/UCyRXlm2atZrHv9GtKM3kzbQ) so that those that can't attend are still able to profit from the presentations.
 If you's like to stay up to date with the presentations, just hit the subscribe button!